JuliaLang/julia/doc/src/manual/calling-c-and-fortran-code.md

 The macro [`@cfunction`](@ref) generates the C-compatible function pointer for a call to a Julia function.
 The arguments to [`@cfunction`](@ref) are:

-1. A Julia Function
+1. A Julia function
-2. The return type
+2. The function's return type
-3. A literal tuple of input types
+3. A tuple of input types, corresponding to the function signature

+!!! note
-As with `ccall`, all of these arguments will be evaluated at compile-time when the containing method is defined.
+    As with `ccall`, the return type and tuple of input types must be literal constants.

+!!! note
     Currently, only the platform-default C calling convention is supported.
 This means that `@cfunction`-generated pointers cannot be used in calls where WINAPI expects `stdcall` function on 32-bit windows, but can be used on WIN64 (where `stdcall` is unified with the C calling convention).

-As a classic example, consider the standard C library `qsort` function, declared as:
+A classic example is the standard C library `qsort` function, declared as:

 ```c
 void qsort(void *base, size_t nmemb, size_t size,